Want to celebrate Black History Month? Try watching some of these Black History month movies for all ages to educate and inspire!

 The Hate U Give

 Starr Carter is constantly switching between the black neighborhood she lives in and the white school she attends.
-But the two collide when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
+The two collide when Starr witnesses the shooting of her best friend Khalil at the hands of a police officer.

 Bonus Black History Month Movies